markvl/www.vlent.nl/content/weblog/2016/django_csrf_protection.md

 tags: [django, security]
 ---

-Dan Poirier wrote an article on the Cactus Group blog about common web site security vulnerabilities.
+Dan Poirier wrote an article on the Caktus Group blog about common web site security vulnerabilities.
 In it he talked about the CSRF protection in Django.
 Although he is right about a CSRF token having to be part of the POST request, this is not the entire story.